Palm Suite Rome: Hotel Review

 • Rooms are now 100,000 per night

-• Large families may not fit.
+• Large families may not fit without upgrading to a more expensive suite.

 Next